Social Anxiety

 Fear of being judged

-It is the most direct fear associated with social anxiety.
+This is the most direct fear associated with social anxiety.
 The intense worry over people thinking negatively of you (even in their dreams) is at the heart of social phobia.
-And this runs deep.

 5 quick ways to manage social anxiety